huckbit/huckbit.github.io/about.md

 permalink: /about/
 order: 2
 ---
 Hi, I'm Max and I'm a *web developer*.
 I am working in this area with a lot of passion and dedication from many years.
-In my job, for the most of the time, I really enjoy css animations… I’m a big fun of css language!
+In my job, for the most of the time, I really enjoy css animations… I’m a big fan of css language!
 I’m also always keen to learn something new in web development.

 <!-- If you are looking for a passionate web developer and you are in the South of UK please contact me. -->